The Misunderstood: Later period

 Glenn Ross Campbell went on to Juicy Lucy, while Tony Hill formed High Tide and recorded a solo album titled Inexactness.

 In 1982, Glenn Ross Campbell and Rick Brown reunited as "Influence", and in 1983 recorded two self-penned tracks, "No Survivors" and "Queen of Madness", for UK's Rough Trade Records.
 They disbanded in 1985 when Campbell moved to New Zealand and Brown moved to Thailand.

 Cherry Red Records (UK) released three albums of the Misunderstood's music, viz., Before the Dream Faded (BRED 32) in 1982, The Legendary Goldstar Album (CDM RED 142) in 1997, and a full album of the Misunderstood's later material under the name of The Misunderstood: Broken Road (CDM RED 147) in 1998.

 In 2004, Ugly Things Records (USA) issued another full album of previously unreleased tracks named The Lost Acetates 1965–1966, that received international media coverage.

-A motion picture screen play (The Misunderstood: WGA 977444) about the band and Brown's adventures was written by rock historian Mike Stax (editor of Ugly Things) in 2002, and is under revision.

-A novel: Like, Misunderstood – based on the script was published in October 2007.
+A novel: Like, Misunderstood by rock historian Mike Stax, based on his own unproduced screenplay, was published in October 2007.